Azamara Club Cruises Review (Updated 2018)

 AzAmazing Evenings kicked off in the spring of 2013 with a special event in Seville, Spain.
 During the complimentary excursion, guests visited the Andalusian capital of Semana Santa before continuing on to the Rock of Gibraltar to watch the Royal Gibraltar Regiment Band play at the renowned St. Michael’s Cave.
 Guests could choose between two concert times (5:30 p.m. and 7:30 p.m.).
 Azamara even provided local canapés and cocktails, free of charge.

-There are also lots of little grace notes that make the experience special, like the fresh flower displays around the public areas, the fresh juice bar in the casual restaurant, and the cold towels offered to you at the gangway after a hot day in port.
+Expect a polished, quiet and soothing onboard experience.
+Like its luxury aspirations suggest, Azamara includes plenty of subtle touches and graces that make the experience special, like the fresh flower displays around the public areas; the complimentary fresh juice bar in the casual restaurant; and the cold towels offered to you at the gangway after a hot day in port.

-Onboard, the line offers a solid mix of activities, from traditional games like shuffleboard and bridge tournaments to more unusual programs like golf clinics, poetry writing get-togethers, art seminars, computer classes, and wine-tasting sessions.
+Across its fleet, the line offers a solid mix of activities, from traditional games like shuffleboard and bridge tournaments to more unusual programs like golf clinics, poetry get-togethers, art seminars, computer classes, and wine-tasting sessions.

 While Azamara does offer some weeklong cruises, most of its trips are 11 nights or longer, sailing mostly in Europe, Asia, South America, and the Caribbean.
 These relatively long itineraries, the generally quiet atmosphere onboard, and the higher-than-mainstream prices tend to attract an adult crowd, from their mid-40s on up.